BELONOVSKII/AlfaHack/README.md

 10. `best_res/create_stack_df.ipynb` - Adds out of fold predictions as features to the dataset.
 Saves stacked datasets in `data/` folder.
 11. `best_res/fit_lama_stack.ipynb` - fits + tunes stack LightAutoML on a time series cross-validation.
 Saves model file, model params and test predictions in `data/model/lama_stack_time_series/`.
 12. `blend.ipynb` - blends the predictions of `lamau_81425_full_dataset` and `lama_stack_time_series` models and produces the final submission.

+## Solution explanation
+Firstly, we explored the dataset.
+Data has appeared to be pretty clean and well-prepared for modelling even in a raw format.
+Due to the lack of the information about features (they are depersonalized), feature engineering was impossible.
+The only thing we have done - found categorical columns in the data (the ones that contain less than *150* unique values).
+Finally, basic features processing (standard scaling + ordinal encoding) was applied.

 ## Hardware
 * CPU server: